PLEASE NOTE: this is a partial and provisional translation that will be revised and improved.

 Kallata's explanation of his own verses: "There exists that [inner] Potency which infuses consciousness in that which is by itself unconscious, such as the group of [ten] sense-faculties, due to which they, along with the Inner Circle, [are able to] move forth, remain, and withdraw [sensual experience]; so how [can the doctrine of] essenceless [stand]?
 Therefore, that reality is worthy of investigation with effort by the yogī.
 Just as consciousness is conferred on the faculties through its innate freedom, even so it is brought into relationship with other bodies [as well].
 Due to repeatedly and thoroughly cultivating the unconstructed freedom [of Awareness] that is one’s essence-nature, it manifests [in one’s experience]."

-Kallata's explanation of his own verse: And one’s touching into the potency of the Self does not occur, despite being desired, due to (?) the effect of the pervasion of innate ‘impurity’; but when the agitation that takes the form of the cognition “I am ____” and its concomitant emotions dissolves, then one is established in the Supreme State.
+Kallata's explanation of his own verse: Due to being pervaded by innate ‘impurity,’ contact with the inner strength of the Self may not occur, despite being desired.
+But when the agitation that takes the form of the cognition and felt-sense “I am so-and-so” dissolves, then one is established in the Supreme State.

 ~ ~ ~